Slovenia Self Guided Biking

 If you chose not to see Postojna caves the other day you can visit Škocjan Caves, equally fascinating but without the big crowds; even listed as a UNESCO natural monument!
 A diversion into the Italian town of Trieste is highly recommended – once an important port with its worldly flair and wonderful atmosphere.
 Visit the castle, cathedral and Piazza Unita central square.
 Trieste was once part of Slovenia whilst under the rule of the Austrian monarchy.
 Relax with a cappuccino in the many old-fashioned cafes.
 The day ends in Muggia south of Trieste, where you can treat yourself to a gelato in the old town or relax on one of the beaches.

-Day 10: MUGGIA – PIRAN, 37 km, 48 km with a side trip, 3* old town hotel
+Day 10: MUGGIA – PIRAN, 4* hotel, Distance: 37 km, 48 km with a side trip Ascent: 320 m

 Day 11: DEPARTURE.
 After breakfast your tour ends.
 However, you can prolong your stay in Piran, take a one-way boat trip or day-cruise to Venice.
 We can also assist in arranging transfers to the airport in Trieste or Ljubljana or the train station in Trieste.

-Version B: 8 Day Tour
+Version B: 8 Day Tour – FOR EXPERIENCED RIDERS – 100% ASPHALT ROADS,

 Day 1: BLED 4* hotel.